markmnl/hermes-fmsg/README.md

 It requires a running fmsg Web API with the `fmsgd` base schema and the Web API schema applied.
 The `fmsg-docker` stack provides the full integration environment.

-## Community preview

-The initial preview is recruiting ten Hermes developers to test installation, first-message delivery, branches, reconnect catch-up, and real workflows.
-See [docs/LAUNCH.md](docs/LAUNCH.md) for the feedback format and launch checklist, and [hermes-fmsg-ad.html](hermes-fmsg-ad.html) for screenshot-ready campaign material and editable Discord/forum copy.

-The near-term upstream goal is an official community listing while remaining a standalone plugin, in line with Hermes' current third-party plugin policy.